run-llama/llama_index/docs/guides/tutorials/graph.md

 ```

 Querying this graph (with a query transform module), allows us to easily compare/contrast between different cities.
-An example
-is shown below - we define query_configs and send a query through this graph.
+An example is shown below.

 ```python
 # define decompose_transform